Updated 26 May 2020

-In light of the Government’s announcement that schools and nurseries will stay open for key workers, please find below answers to the common questions we are currently being asked in relation to insurance cover:
+In light of the government’s recent announcement that nurseries can begin to plan for re-opening from the 1 June 2020 (at the earliest), please find below answers to the common questions we are currently being asked in relation to insurance cover:

-Will my insurance continue to operate if I am providing care for the children of key workers?
+Will my insurance cover continue to operate as normal if I re-open from 1 June?

 Yes.
 If you are providing care for the children of key workers, as identified by the Government, then your policy will continue to operate as normal on the existing terms and conditions.

 My nursery is currently closed due to Covid-19 and I am not planning to re-open for the 1 June.
 How will my insurance cover be affected?

 Where premises are being temporarily closed solely to the Covid-19 outbreak your insurers, Ecclesiastical, will maintain full cover on the basis of your current policy terms and conditions, at no extra cost to you, and with no increased terms or excesses until 30 June 2020.

 The extension of cover is detailed within the Temporarily Closed Premises Condition which also sets out appropriate risk management practices that should be followed as far as is possible in the current circumstances.
 Just to be clear, the suggested risk management measures are not provisos to your insurance cover, they are suggested practices only.
 Full details of the Temporarily Closed Premises Condition (and Ecclesiastical’s full statement on the temporary cover enhancements to your insurance policy) can be found here.